 The chapter then follows up with at least eight different ways to improve the relevance, frequency and timeliness of feedback.
 E.g. the book suggests asking students to to explain how they applied feedback in later work, a suggestion well-worth following even without a teacher’s requirement.
 The detailed breakdown and suggestions are just one part of the overall principle the chapter covers; an additional section covers more research and corresponding advice.
 The advice itself quite obviously comes from practiced teachers, although it is somewhat over-focused on academic teaching involving a large class and a semester schedule.
 Even so, I have found the book full of advice and ideas relevant to far more than just academic teaching.

-Both the principles covered and the resulting advice show up continuously in the previous blog posts I’ve written.
-For example, I previously talked about how providing the solutions you’ve come up with is important when asking for help.
+Both the principles covered and the resulting advice show up continuously in blog posts I’ve written.
+For example, providing the solutions you’ve come up with is important when asking for help.
 We can see how some of the principles discussed in the book apply in this situation.
 First, “prior knowledge can help or hinder learning.”
 By providing your solutions you give your respondent a much more detailed understanding of what you know and how it affected your approach to solving the problem.
 When they provide feedback by helping you solve the problem they will be able to tailor it to your particular understanding, as in the principle mentioned earlier which stresses the importance of targeted feedback.